vpilat/arewewebyet/content/topics/cms.md

 [extra]

-level = 1
+level = 4

-intro = "Basic pages and compiling source content into full websites to be served are one of the fundamental features of the web as we have it today.
-On this page we cover helpers and projects that aim to lower the workfload on getting this specific aspect done."
+intro = "Managing digital content is a fundemental part of the web as we have it today.
+Content management systems aim to make it easier to create, update, and serve digital content.
+Currently, the Rust CMS ecosytem consists only of static site generators, which serve as frameworks for creating websites from static content files."

-packages = [
+static-site-generators = [
   "blades",
   "cobalt-bin",
   "mdbook"